We often overlook unpopular opinions.

 - Digital privacy is overrated, and we should embrace more transparency.

-- Automation could create more jobs than it displaces in the long term.
+- Automation will create more jobs than it displaces in the long term.

 - The offline world is still essential, and we should reduce our digital dependence.